 4 Things You Should Know about Energy Transition as a Nigerian Business Owner

 - Nigeria plans to cut down emissions by 2070.

 While Nigeria plans to cut down emissions by 2070, we still ask serious questions.
 Will there be plans to ensure the energy transition is a better bet than the existing one?
-If electricity and general energy supply to power homes, engines and business is still erratic today what assurances does 2070 hold?
+If electricity and general energy supply to power homes, engines, and businesses are still erratic today what assurances do 2070 hold?

 2. The Nigerian Government started a Solar Programme

 Solar is already creating an exciting opportunity in Nigeria.
 Many business owners are owning up to its market potential.
 As part of the Nigerian government’s COVID Recovery initiative, The Rural Electrification Energy Agency began plans to roll out solar to 25 million Nigerians through its Solar Power Naija Programme.
 Participants who meet the criteria are encouraged to apply.